 10."My Little Girl," Tim McGraw

 Tim McGraw's "My Little Girl" is another example of a song featuring a parent watching their child grow up.
-In this emotional tune which was featured on the soundtrack of the movie Flicka, McGraw reflects on when his daughter was born and imagines what it will be like when she gets married someday.
-No matter where his daughter goes, however, he stresses that she'll always be his "little girl."
+In this emotional tune which was featured on the soundtrack of the movie Flicka, McGraw reflects on when one of his daughters was born and imagines what it will be like when she gets married someday.
+No matter where his daughter goes, however, she'll always be his "little girl."